 - Housing bubble.
 Many countries experienced a rapid growth in house prices.
 House price rose faster than inflation and faster than incomes.
 This boom in housing was encouraged by a growth in bank lending and high confidence.
 Several countries, such as Ireland and Spain also experienced a boom in house building.

 - Bad loans.
 In the period leading up to the credit crunch, banks became more aggressive and willing to take risks in lending.
 Especially in America, banks and mortgage companies loosened their criteria for giving mortgages.
 Many homeowners were given large mortgages, with limited checks on their ability to repay.
 However, in the economic downturn, people were left with mortgages they couldn’t afford.

 - Bad loans repacked and resold.
 These ‘bad’ mortgage loans were sold onto other financial institutions around the world.
 For example, many UK and European banks bought these mortgage bundles from the US (CDOs) and so were exposed to any potential losses in the US housing market.

 - Housing Bubble Burst.
 In 2006, the US housing market bubble burst.
 House prices started to fall, and there was a rise in mortgage defaults.
-Banks started to realise they had lost significant sums of money through the US mortgage defaults.
+Banks began to realise they had lost significant sums of money through the US mortgage defaults.

 - In 2008, all major economies experienced a very sharp drop in real GDP.
 The banking crisis severely curtailed normal bank lending.
 The result was a fall in investment and consumer spending leading to a sharp drop in real GDP.